Nina Björk

 A portrait of Nina Björk, Swedish journalist and author.

-Nina Björk (born May 18, 1967 in Östersund, Jämtland) is a Swedish writer and anti-transgender activist.
+Nina Björk (born May 18, 1967 in Östersund, Jämtland) is a Swedish writer and a feminist activist.
 She is most well known for Under det rosa täcket (Under the Pink Duvet), a feminist book written in 1996.

-She is known for her opposition to transgender rights, having argued in 2018 that she "does not understand what trans people mean" and questioned the validity of gender identity as a concept.
-She has repeatedly portrayed trans people as a threat to feminism, and she has been described by Swedish commentators as part of a "trans-doubting" current within feminism.
-In 2025 she took part in the launch of a Swedish anti-transgender organization called Rättssäker, which seeks to restrict transgender healthcare.
+She is known for her literary criticism, and her writings with several newspapers and political work.
+She has also voiced opposition to queer theory from a materialist perspective, having argued in 2018 that she "does not understand what trans people mean" and questioned the validity of gender identity as a concept.
+She has repeatedly portrayed the self identification and changing of the meaning of gender as a threat to feminism, and she has been described by Swedish commentators as part of a "trans-doubting" current within feminism.
+In 2025 she took part in the launch of a Swedish organization called Rättssäker, which seeks to restrict transgender healthcare.

 She is considered to be a left-wing equity feminist.
 In 2008 she earned her PhD degree in literary criticism at University of Gothenburg with her doctorate thesis Fria Själar.
 She is also well known as a columnist in Dagens Nyheter.

 She was awarded the Lenin Award (Sweden) in 2021.

+Personal life

+Nina Björk has a husband and two adult children.